cgtinker/mediapipe_rotations/README.md

 # Mediapipe Rotations

 ### Currently in development process.
-Future python package to calculate rotation data for Googles Mediapipe Detection data.
+Future python package to calculate rotation data for Googles Mediapipe Detection results.
-The calculations heavly relys on the crate `cgt_math` which is still in development process..
+The calculations heavly rely on the crate `cgt_math` which is also in development process.

 ### Setup dev enviroment
 Either run the `setup.bash` or setup manually: